Skip to content

 Per-Instance Feature Overrides

-You can override global feature flags for individual instances:
+You can override global feature flags and timeout settings for individual instances:

 "instance_name": {